 Moreso there are not, to our knowledge, any surviving images of her from the Irish pagan period.
-Although a quick internet search will reveal a plethora of new images of the Morrigan, some born from mythological descriptions, many born from the inspiration of the artist.
+Although a quick internet search will reveal a plethora of new images of the Morrigan, some are born from mythological descriptions, but most are artistis interpretations.
 The diversity of modern depictions is dizzying, contradictory, and sometimes frustrating.

 Morrigan appears to Cuchulainn as a young woman (or hag, depending on the version) and offers him her love, and her aid in the battle, but he rejects her offer.
 In response, she intervenes in his next combat, first in the form of an eel who trips him, then as a wolf who stampedes cattle across the ford, and finally as a white, red-eared heifer leading the stampede, just as she had warned in their previous encounter.

-A long line of warriors set against Cuchulainn, including his foster brother (who really only agreed to fight him after a trick of the Queen).
-Cuchulainn ended up killing his brother, and, wracked with pain, sadness, and physical wounds from the battle, Cuchulainn retreated to rest and grieve and heal.
+A long line of warriors set against Cuchulainn, including his foster brother (who was tricked by the Queen of Connacht).
+Cuchulainn ended up killing his brother and many other soldiers, and, wracked with pain, sadness, and physical wounds from the battle, he retreated to rest, grieve and heal before the final fight.

 What happened to the hero Cuchulainn?
 Well, the tale ends no better for him.
 He was killed in a battle, though many years later, as The Morrigan’s old Crone had predicted.